Vietnam’s top engineering universities join forces to improve quality of higher education

 The leaders confirmed their missions to deliver a practical education rather than to focus on the traditional education based mainly on theory training.
 They also shared the same vision of an alliance of Vietnam’s top engineering and technology universities which would provide guidance for other higher-education institutions in the country on how to improve undergraduate, graduate, and postgraduate programs, create an innovation and entrepreneurship ecosystem, and drive digital transformation across an organization.

 The initial focus of the coalition is building internationally accredited curriculum standards for undergraduate and graduate education.
 The partner universities particularly agreed on redesigning their 5-year engineering programs that would entitle graduates a nationally recognized degree equivalent to a master’s degree and allow them to either begin their career as professional engineers or pursue doctoral studies.

 Associate Professor Huynh Quyet Thang, the current 13th president of HUST, put strong emphasis the enormous inﬂuence in research and education that the member universities could make far beyond their geographical footprint.
 The HUST president highlighted the impact of the scientific workforce coming from the collective power of the member universities on the country’s economic growth and society’s well-being.

-Reporting by Thu Ha; Translating by My Hanh; and Editing by Hanh Pham.
+Reporting by Thu Ha; Editing by Hanh Pham.